 Flash in the pan

-Flashcards can build flexibility, through recognizing the pattern within the answers.
-For example, in the addition and multiplication tables, each answer is larger than the last by a specific quantity.
+Flashcards build flexibility, through recognizing the pattern within the answers.
+In the addition and multiplication tables, each answer is larger than the last by a specific quantity.
 So, in the three addition or multiplication tables, each answer gets bigger by three units.
 As your student comes to know the patterns cold, they allow easier work within and between the tables.

 If you're planning on flashcarding the addition, multiplication, subtraction or division tables with your student, here are a few things to keep in mind.